- Calendar of Events

 Back to Top

-There is a concern that there is a lack of early breast cancer diagnosis among the minority population in our community, as many may have limited education on the value of mammography and breast self-exam and may not have health insurance.
-Informing primary care providers and community agencies of our willingness to provide these services resulted in 646 persons availing themselves of screening mammography and instruction in breast self-exam.
-In addition, one of our general surgeons and a gynecologist, both bilingual in English and Spanish, provided no-cost physical examinations at our annual health fair, Dia de Salud, which we held in May 2012 in Tarrytown.
-Eighty-one families attended to receive screenings for depression, visual acuity, hearing, blood pressure, blood sugar, BMI and HIV.
+There is a concern that there is a lack of early detection screenings among the minority population in our community, as many may have limited education on the value of such testing and may not have health insurance.
+Informing primary care providers and community agencies of our willingness to provide these services resulted in 470 persons availing themselves of various screenings such as blood pressure, prostate and instruction in breast self-exam, along with referrals for mammography ( Hispanic Health day held in Tarrytown).
+In addition, one of our general surgeons and a gynecologist, both bilingual in English and Spanish, provided physical examinations at our annual health fair which we held in May 2013 in Ossining and Tarrytown.
 Education on health maintenance and community resources supplemented these clinical services.

 The success of population-oriented health fairs prompted us to conduct a geriatric health fair.
-We also continued on-campus screenings for diabetes, hypertension, cancer, and speech and hearing problems, conducting a total of 700 screenings.
+We also continued on-campus screenings for hypertension, cancer, and speech and hearing problems, conducting a total of 470 screenings.

 Emergency Life Support Training